frockett/astro-portfolio-website/src/content/posts/office-space.md

 title: "If 'Office Space' Was a Dystopia, What Are We Living in Now?"
 pubDate: 2024-07-07
 description: 'How much does a one-bedroom apartment in Austin cost nowadays?'
+seoDescription: "A rant about wage stagnation and pieces of flare."
 author: Crockett
 image:
     url: '/src/images/office-space-printer.png'